Logo Icon

 1. A is sitting between B and C. This means A is adjacent to both B and C.

-2. D is sitting between E and F. This means D is adjacent to both E and F.
+2. D is sitting between E and F; that is, D is adjacent to both E and F.

 From the above information, we can deduce the following: